 Foraminifers in the BSB almost exclusively occur as benthic foraminifers.
-Planktonic foraminifers are only rarely found in the Kattegat because of a combination of very shallow water depths (average Baltic Sea depth = 50 m; Andren et al., 2012) and low salinity, which declines along a transect from the marine Kattegat (32) to the brackish Landsort Deep (12) and the fresher Ångermanälven estuary in the Bothnian Gulf (5) (Swedish Meteorological and Hydrological Institute [SMHI]; www.smhi.se/en).
+Planktonic foraminifers are only rarely found in the Kattegat because of a combination of very shallow water depths (average Baltic Sea depth = 54 m) and low salinity.
+Bottom water salinity is an important factor controlling benthic foraminifer distribution; salinity declines along a transect from the marine Kattegat (salinity ~32) to the brackish Landsort Deep (salinity ~12) and the fresher Ångermanälven River estuary in the Gulf of Bothnia (salinity ~5) (Samuelsson, 1996).
 Additionally, low oxygen concentrations in the bottom waters of many of the Baltic basins, especially Landsort Deep, may limit the survival of benthic organisms.
 In general, it seems that higher diversity of benthic foraminiferal species occurring in the sediments corresponds to higher bottom water salinity.

 Foraminifers commonly occur at Site M0059 in the Little Belt from the seafloor to 50 mbsf.
-The assemblage diversity is low with Elphidum excavatum dominant and other Elphidium species occurring occasionally.
+The assemblage diversity is low with Elphidium excavatum dominant and other Elphidium species occurring occasionally.
 This low faunal diversity suggests salinities lower than in the Kattegat but higher than in the Bornholm Basin and the Landsort Deep.
 A second interval with abundant foraminifers occurs from 80 to 85 mbsf.
 In addition to the dominant Elphidium spp., other species like Bucella frigida and Ammonia beccari are present, possibly suggesting colder conditions.

-Site M0060, located near the island of Anholt in the Kattegat, is the most marine of the sites cored during this expedition, with modern bottom water salinity as high as 32 (SMHI; www.smhi.se/en).
-Very diverse fauna were present in some deeper intervals of Site M0060.
-The upper 21 m of Site M0060, however, contains a moderate diversity faunal assemblage often dominated by the genus Elphidium (particularly Elphidium excavatum f. clavata), with Cassidulina sp., Bulimina marginata, and Quinqueloculina sp. occurring in low abundances.
-The limited diversity and lack of warmer boreal species compared to modern Kattegat fauna (Nordberg and Bergsten, 1988) in all but the uppermost core suggests that only a thin Holocene deposit is present.
-Between 21 and 75 mbsf, low diversity and the dominance of E. excavatum f. clavata together with Cassidulina sp. suggests that a potentially continuous deglacial sequence is present.
+Site M0060, located near the island of Anholt in the Kattegat, is the most marine of the sites cored during this expedition, with modern bottom water salinity as high as 32 (Samuelsson, 1996).
+Very diverse fauna was present in some deeper intervals of Site M0060.
+The upper part, to ~21 mbsf at Site M0060, however, contains a moderate diversity faunal assemblage often dominated by the genus Elphidium (particularly Elphidium excavatum f. clavata), with Cassidulina sp., Bulimina marginata, and Quinqueloculina sp. occurring in low abundances.
+The limited diversity and lack of warmer boreal species compared to modern Kattegat fauna (Nordberg and Bergsten, 1988) in all but the uppermost core suggests that only a thin Holocene interval is present.
+Between 21 and 75 mbsf, low diversity together with the dominance of E. excavatum f. clavata and Cassidulina sp. suggest that a potentially continuous deglacial sequence is present.
 Below 75 mbsf, two intervals between 2 and 10 m thick occur with diverse faunal assemblages, though they are generally poorly recovered.
 These assemblages are dominated by B. marginata and Hyalinea balthica, indicating warmer and more marine conditions possibly similar to today.
 Although absolute age determinations have not been established to date, these intervals might be linked to previous interstadials or interglacials.

-The occurrence of foraminifers at Site M0061 in the Ångermanälven estuary is the first time foraminifers have been recorded in the Bothnian Bay.
+The occurrence of foraminifers at Site M0061 in the Ångermanälven River estuary is the first record of foraminifers from the Bothnian Bay.
 Foraminifers were found in an interval between 1.5 and 6 mbsf, and all belonged to the species Elphidium albiumbilicatum, which is known for its tolerance of very low salinity conditions (<10; Lutze, 1965).
-The absence of foraminifers in the most recent part of the record, which has a present-day bottom water salinity of just 5 (SMHI; www.smhi.se/en), suggests that conditions were slightly more saline at the time when E. albiumbilicatum occurred and can possibly be linked to the middle Holocene (Widerland and Andersson, 2011).
+The absence of foraminifers in the most recent part of the record, which has a present-day bottom water salinity of just 5 (Samuelsson, 1996), suggests that conditions were slightly more saline at the time when E. albiumbilicatum occurred and can possibly be attributed to the middle Holocene (Widerland and Andersson, 2011).

-Foraminifers do not occur at Site M0062, presumably because of the low salinity in this upper estuarine site today and in the past.
+Foraminifers do not occur at Site M0062, presumably because of the low salinity in this estuarine site today and in the past.